 Additionally, the following are required.

-To exchange your Taiwan driver license for a Vermont Driver's License, you must complete the following:
+To exchange your Taiwan driver's license for a Vermont Driver's License, you must complete the following:

 Appear at a Vermont DMV office and bring the following documentation: